Walking on eggshells

 Possibly the greatest problem facing us today is mass migration resulting from over-population, economic failure, lack of employment, failed states, corruption, religious conflicts and climate change.

-In sub-Saharan Africa this problem is being exacerbated by the religious policies of countries such as Saudi Arabia which is investing heavily (using money we pay for "their" oil) in building new mosques and training new Imams to spread an extreme form of Wahabism.
+In sub-Saharan Africa this problem is being exacerbated by the religious policies of countries such as Saudi Arabia which is investing heavily (using money we pay for "their" oil) in building new mosques and training new Imams to spread an extreme form of Wahhabism.

 Jihad provides an easy answer to young people who see no future for themselves outside religious extremism.